MetOffice/simulation-systems/source/WorkingPractices/gh_authorisation.rst

 All users looking to interact with the simulation system repositories, will need to create a `github account
 <https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github>`_.
+Please visit `<https://github.com/signup>`_ to create an account.

 `Multi Factor Authentication
 <https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication>`_
 should also be enabled.
 This will be a requirement to accesses certain repositories, but is encouraged for all users.
+When signed in, account security settings can be found at `<https://github.com/settings/security>`_.

 .. admonition:: todo